ibm-cloud-docs/activity-tracker/export_api.md

 {: #export_api_step_2}

 When you use the export API, you might define 1 or more parameters to refine the set of events that you export.
 For example, consider the following parameters:
-* `level`: This parameter is used to filter events based on the criticality of a request.
+* `levels`: This parameter is used to filter events based on the criticality of a request.
 * `query`: This parameter is used to define the search query that is used to filter events.
 * `hosts`: This parameter is used to list the services from which you want to export data.